-We are a pharmaceutical company specializing in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace.
-In addition to owning the nation's leading ophthalmology pharmaceutical compounding business, ImprimisRx, the Company holds large equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface") and Melt Pharmaceuticals, Inc. ("Melt") companies originally founded as subsidiaries of Imprimis.
-The Company also owns royalty rights in certain 505(b)(2) drug candidates being developed by Eton, Surface and Melt.
+Our business specializes in the development, production and sale of innovative medications that offer unique competitive advantages and serve unmet needs in the marketplace.
+Prior to 2017, the Company's business was primarily focused on its ImprimisRx business, the nation's leading ophthalmology pharmaceutical compounding business, and Park Compounding, Inc. ("Park"), a leading health and wellness compounding business.
+Since 2017, in addition to wholly-owning ImprimisRx and Park, we also have founded and have continuing equity positions in Eton Pharmaceuticals, Inc. ("Eton"), Surface Pharmaceuticals, Inc. ("Surface"), and Melt Pharmaceuticals, Inc. ("Melt").
+In 2018, the Company also founded the subsidiaries Mayfield Pharmaceuticals, Inc. ("Mayfield") and Radley Pharmaceuticals, Inc. ("Radley").
+The Company owns royalty rights in certain 505(b)(2) drug candidates being developed by Surface, Melt, Radley and Mayfield.
+Harrow intends to continue to pursue its operations through subsidiaries for, and found, and hold equity and royalty rights, in, new businesses that commercialize drug candidates that are internally developed or otherwise acquired or licensed from third parties